penrose/penrose/penrose-web/README.md

 # penrose-web

 See the [wiki](https://github.com/penrose/penrose/wiki) for more details about the system in general.

+Run `npm run install-cli` to add `roger` to your PATH.

 ## Parsing

 We use [nearley.js](https://nearley.js.org/), a parser generator library, for parsing.
 Therefore, the build script will first generate the parser modules to `src/parser` at the beginning.

 ## Exposing new parts of the module